aguzmant103/terraforming-mars/README.md

 - [X] Here explains the background, list of elements looked, and how to run it.

 ##### Specifications:
-- [X] Multiple independent instances of Game "./test" Line 17
+- [X] Multiple independent instances of Game "./test" Line 14
 - [X] Use of Readonly "./objects" Line 80, 81, 82... and many other places
 - [X] Game show data - "Methods like Game.getGlobalParameters, getAllLogs, printBoard, etc"
 - [X] Prevent illegal actions! - "Tested as much as possible"
 - [X] Don't use classes for small things
-- [] Basic structure types to be more specific with input parameters.
+- [X] Basic structure types to be more specific with input parameters. "./cards.ts" Line 14
-- [] Global Parameters are not publicly accesible
-- [] Game has sole responsibility for action execution and/or information exposure instead of sub-components.
+- [X] Game has sole responsibility for action execution and/or information exposure instead of sub-components.

-##### Safe execution:
-  - The public methods and properties of the Game class and any sub-components which it exposes must not allow illegal actions to be performed.
-  - Methods can be successfully invoked with illegal parameters, or in illegal order.
-	- Mutable public properties allow illegal values to be set.
-  - Read-only properties expose objects which can themselves be illegally modified.